Steve Marriott: Humble Pie reformed: 1980–1981

+Majik Mijits: 1981, 2000

 During a visit to Britain in 1981, Marriott became eager to see Ronnie Lane.
 By this time Lane had begun to use a wheelchair.
 After an emotional meeting, Marriott suggested they gig together.
 They got together with Jim Leverton, Mick Weaver, Dave Hynes, Zoot Money and Mel Collins to record an album called Majik Mijits.
 The album features songs by Lane and Marriott, though none were co-written.
 Due to Lane's illness, they were unable to tour and promote the album.

 "Steve and Ronnie went to America to see Clive Davis of Arista Records.
 They played him the tape.
 Clive Davis was tapping his foot and tapping his very expensive pen on his very expensive desk.
 He said "Yeah, that's great man".
 Steve said "So you like the tape, Clive".
 Steve then stopped the tape, ejected it and said "WELL YOU CAN'T FUCKING HAVE IT!"
 The story that Steve told me was that it would have meant touring and Ronnie just wasn't up to it.
 It would have meant pretty much carrying him everywhere, no tour, no album.
 That's why the Mijits never came out at that point in time.
 It's been gathering dust for ages" – Jim Leverton.

-The album was released nineteen years later.
+The album was released nineteen years later, in 2000.
 After the Majik Mijits, Marriott went back to New York playing on the club circuit again.

+Later years

-For the next year and a half, Marriott was on the road with Jim Leverton, Goldy McJohn and Fallon Williams.
+For the next year and a half, Marriott was on the road with Jim Leverton, Goldy McJohn, formerly of Steppenwolf, and Fallon Williams.
 They played mostly Small Faces and Humble Pie material, touring non-stop for the next eighteen months.
 After the departure of McJohn, the trio changed the band's name to the Three Trojans.
 Despite attempts at reconciliation, Marriott's marriage finally came to an end when his wife found out that Marriott was expecting a child with Terry Elias, a Canadian girl he had met while they were separated.

-Marriott's last live performance under the Humble Pie name was on 4 September 1983 at the Electric Cowboy Festival in Columbia, Tennessee.
-He was in a full leg cast and was carried onstage by a member of the road crew.
-The band (with Marriott being the only member from previous incarnations of Humble Pie) appeared as a last minute replacement for English band Madness.
-Presumably this transpired because Marriott was living in Atlanta at the time.
-He disbanded the group just a few weeks later.
+Leverton was unable to return to the US in 1983 so he was replaced by Keith Christopher (currently with Lynyrd Skynyrd).
+Steve went through several guitar players that year including Tommy Johnson, and Phil "Duck" Dix.
+The band toured the US extensively as Humble Pie in 1983 playing clubs, festivals, and theaters.
+The final US show as Humble Pie took place in Marietta, GA on New Year's Eve.
+In early 1984, Rick Richards (Georgia Satellites) replaced Phil Dix on guitar as the band was about to record demos with Eddie Offord (Yes, ELP) at his studio in Atlanta.
+The new lineup only lasted 24 hours and Marriott decided to return to the UK.